-Adriana La Rosa Ransom is Professor of Cello and Director of String Project and the Community School for the Arts at Illinois State University.
-She received a Bachelor of Music degree from the University of Missouri where she studied with Nina Gordon.
-She earned Master and Doctorate degrees from the University of Minnesota where she studied with Tanya Remenikova.
+Adriana La Rosa Ransom is currently serving as the Director of the School of Music at Illinois State University, where she taught cello for 14 years.
+She received a Bachelor of Music degree from the University of Missouri, studying with Dr. Nina Gordon.
+She earned Master and Doctorate degrees from the University of Minnesota where she studied with Dr. Tanya Remenikova.
 As a soloist, Ms. Ransom has recently appeared with the Peoria Symphony Orchestra, the Illinois State Wind Symphony, and the Illinois State Symphony Orchestra.
-She has also appeared as a guest artist on notable solo and chamber music recital series, including the Dame Myra Hess Memorial Concert Series in Chicago, Chicago Cello Society concerts, Trinity Lutheran Candlelight Concert Series, and at universities throughout the Midwest.
+She has also appeared as a guest artist on notable solo and chamber music recital series and at universities throughout the Midwest.
 Currently Principal Cellist of the Peoria Symphony Orchestra, she formerly was a member of the Minnesota Opera Orchestra, the St. Cloud Symphony, the European Musical Festival Orchestra, and Sinfonia da Camera.
 Ms. Ransom has served on the faculty at Gustavus Adolphus College, St. Cloud State University, the MacPhail Center for Music in Minneapolis, and the Grumo (Italy) Music Festival.
-She is the recipient of the College of Fine Arts Outstanding Teacher Award, the University Service Initiative and Outstanding Service Awards at Illinois State, and the Illinois ASTA Distinguished Service Award.
+She is the recipient of the Illinois State University Outstanding Teacher Award, the Illinois State University Outstanding Service Award, and the Illinois ASTA Distinguished Service Award.
 She is an invited presenter at the American String Teacher National Conference, covering topics such as David Popper’s character pieces, supplementary etudes for intermediate level cello concertos, and the use of visual color as a means towards musical expression.